Keerai Paruppu (South Indian Creamy Spinach Dal)

 13. Add up to 2 Tbsp of this Tamarind solution to the dal and stir through.
 Don't add too much of the tamarind solution at once, or the dal may be too sour tasting.
 Continue to simmer and mash a while longer on low heat while you do the tempering.

-1. Heat the oil in a small pan.
-Add the dry chili and fry briefly.
-Remove from oil and set aside.
+15. Heat the oil in a small pan.
+Add the dry chilli and fry briefly.
+Remove from the oil and set aside.

-2. To the same oil add the mustard seeds and allow to pop.
+16. To the same oil add the mustard seeds and allow them to pop.
 Add fenugreek seeds and then the chopped onion.

 • Split peas are green peas that have been dried, peeled, and split.
 The two varieties are green and yellow.
 Split green peas: less starchy, sweeter flavor.
 Split yellow peas: earthy, nutty flavor.
 Milder and more subtle than green split peas.
 The cooking time is the same for both types of split-dried peas.